Athenians and modern city

 The monument that exist in front of the Parliament, depicts a dead soldier, designed in 1926-1929 and completed in 1932, and the Presidential Guard was assigned to guard it 24/7.

 A new great landmark of Athens.
-Every weekend most of Athenian families visit the place to have coffee, lunch, ride bicycle in the artificial lake.
+Every weekend most of Athenian families visit the place to have coffee, lunch and ride bicycles in the artificial lake.

-Not like the National garden, this garden was made and donated to Athens university.
-A really great garden, a place you definitely have to be, if you have days to spend in Athens.
+This garden was created and donated to Athens university, a place you definitely have to be if you have days to spend in Athens.
 The visit there will stay in your mind forever.

 Greek history definitely passed and stayed here.
 A collection of celebrities, in central hill, behind the place of the first bavarian pub, Mets area.
 A walk there is a trip to history.
 A great site for navigating there is here, where you can read stories of George Finley, Dimitris Pikionis (with the famous pathway), Korais, Kolokotronis and many other famous persons involved in modern Greek history.

 Close to Mets area in Pagrati as well, Panathenaic stadium, the finish of Athens Marathon is waiting for you.
 You can get there also after Zappeion and National Garden.
 Dated in 4th century BC, rebuilt in the 2nd AD.
 In 1896 it hosted Athens first Olympics.
 Don’t miss the chance to visit it during Athens Marathon, every November.
 A nice place to run as well, while in Athens.